flowagentnu/1rel-documentation/docs/sites/actionalbuttons/components/outcome.md

 }
 ```

-In this example the `widgetsUpdate` property is set to an array specifying which widgets on the page should be updated.

-By configuring the `outcome` component effectively, you can ensure that Actional buttons provide meaningful feedback and guide users efficiently through their tasks within the system.
-The `outcome` component's flexibility in design allows for a responsive and user-friendly application, enhancing the overall user experience.
+By configuring the `outcome` component, you can ensure Actional buttons provide meaningful feedback and guide users efficiently through their tasks.
+The flexibility of `outcome` allows for a responsive and user-friendly experience.